GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 **Option 1:** Use `kubectl` to scale down by following command:

-This option reduce number of replicas without disconnect nodes from a cluster.
-Also scaling down will leave `persistentvolumeclaims` of your StatefulSet untouched.
+This option reduces the number of replicas without disconnecting nodes from the cluster.
+Scaling down will also leave `persistentvolumeclaims` of your StatefulSet untouched.

 ```
 kubectl scale statefulsets "$APP_INSTANCE_NAME-rabbitmq" \